 A Dimensional Traveler

-is any character who can (more or less) freely travel between various planes of existence, like parallel universes, etc. Their ability to travel is usually powered by some form magic, Applied Phlebotinum
+is any character who can (more or less) freely travel between various planes of existence, like parallel universes, etc. Their ability to travel is usually powered by an Interdimensional Travel Device

-This is also a common explaination for Crossovers
+This is also a common explanation for Crossovers

 , as occasionally the characters will arrive in the universe of another

 A possible practical application of this power is to make use of Extradimensional Shortcut

 because, although Time is considered the "fourth dimension", time travellers otherwise remain in the same plane while hopping between its different time periods.

 See also Planar Champion

 Collectible Card Game

 - Various mages in Lyrical Nanoha are shown as capable of teleporting across dimensions, though such spells take quite a bit of time to set-up.
 For non-mages, the Magi Tech of The Multiverse has advanced enough to allow for inter-dimensional starships, including commercial ones, for your dimension hopping needs.
 However, the best examples of dimension travelers in the franchise is the Original Generation characters from Magical Girl Lyrical Nanoha A's Portable: The Gears of Destiny, who in side-materials after the events of the game, had discovered Lost Technology that allows people to be transported across different continuities.

 - Magic: The Gathering.
 A mage is a planeswalker, able to travel to other planes of existence.
 The card battles between players represent encounters between planeswalker mages.